Fundraising

 The amount preferred shareholders get back before common holders in an exit, expressed as a multiple of their investment.

 A 1x non-participating liquidation preference is standard: preferred investors get their original investment back first, then common splits the rest.
-A 2x preference means they get 2x their money back first — bad for founders.
-Participating preferred means investors get their preference AND share in the remaining proceeds — even worse for founders.
+A 2x preference means they get 2x their money back first, which is bad for founders.
+Participating preferred means investors get their preference AND share in the remaining proceeds, even worse for founders.
 Modeled in every term sheet exit waterfall; carefully review participation and stacking before signing.

 Related fundraising terms